St John the Evangelist's Church, Yealand Conyers: Interior

 Inside the church the arcade has octagonal piers, and there is a west gallery.
 On the south side of the church is stained glass by Carl Almquist of Shrigley and Hunt dated 1889 depicting the Good Shepherd, and there are two memorial tablets by George Webster.
 The pipe organ was made by the Jardine Organ Company.

 Appraisal

 St John's Church was designated as a Grade II listed building on 2 May 1968.
 Grade II is the lowest of the three grades of listing and is applied to buildings "of special interest, warranting every effort to preserve them".
 In the Buildings of England series, the architectural historians Hartwell and Pevsner describe the church as being "low and homely" but comment that the battlements are "clumsy", and the hood moulds are "lumpy".

-Present day
+21st century

 The church is an active parish church in the deanery of Tunstall, the archdeaconry of Lancaster, and the diocese of Blackburn.
 Its benefice is united with those of St Oswald, Warton, and St Mary, Borwick.
-Services are held on Sundays and Wednesdays.